MartinPalko/VanguardEngine/README.md

 # VanguardEngine
 A small (for now) game engine, created for fun and learning.

-Please Note: Vanguard is currently in the early stages, and is not yet a remotely functioning engine.
-I'm still working out and experimenting with a lot of the core systems!
+Please Note: Vanguard is still in the early stages!
+Lots of stuff is still not done, but it's getting there!

-## How to Compile
+## Compiling

+### General

+- CMake is used for project file generation, a few shell scripts and batch files are included, if you want to generate projects for something else, use them as an example.
+- Binaries are output to the Bin folder in the root Vanguard directory.

 ### Windows

-Prerequisites:
+Requirements:
-- Visual Studio (Tested on 2013)
+- Visual Studio (Tested on 2015)

-Run "CreateProjectFiles.bat", found in the root directory.
-This will have CMake create a solution in the Intermediate/VisualStudio directory.
-Open "Vanguard.sln" and it should all compile.
-Binaries will be output to the Bin folder in the root Vanguard directory.
+Run "Windows_CreateVSProjectFiles.bat", found in the root directory.
+This will have CMake create a solution in the Intermediate/VisualStudio directory, as well as a shotrcut in the root.
+Just open "Vanguard.sln" and it should all compile.
+All dependencies are included in the "ThirdParty" submodule.

 ### Linux

-Currently WIP.
+Currently work in progress!

+I've included two shell scripts for generating project files on Linux; "Linux_CreateMakefile.sh", and "Linux_CreateCodeBlocksProjectFiles.sh".
+They do just as they say, and output to the intermediate foler.

+Currently only tested with gcc.

 ### OS X

-Currently WIP.
+Currently work in progress!
+I don't have a mac, so I'm not actively able to test on OS X. If you want to help, drop me a line!